lieuwebakker/self-samples/README.md

 ## Introduction

-These sample scripts are built to demonstrate the basic code for a standard implementation of SELF
+These sample scripts are a copy of the SELF API Server and meant to demonstrate the basic code for a standard implementation of SELF.

-The scripts are the exact same as of the SELF API Server.

-For the sake of simplicity we limited the demo scripts to just the elementary functionality
+For the sake of simplicity we limited the demo scripts to just the elementary functionality.

 All scripts have a .mjs extension.